SJ23 Tech Tip B09, (Updated 2024-02-06) Bob Schimmel

 2. Raise the engine.
 Problem with this is it will reduce the thrust which you need in steep waves.
 You don't want the prop to come out of the water.
 An occasional lift out is OK.

 4. Install a propeller guard on the outboard engine.
-The guard consists of a stainless steel ring that fits around the propeller on a outboard engine.
+The guard consists of a stainless steel ring that fits around the propeller on an outboard.
 It is designed to decrease the risk of a propeller cut for humans and marine animals.
 On an SJ23 it can also keep the propeller from touching the rudder, thereby protecting both.
 Guards come in two styles; a wire cage or a stainless ring.
 I like the ring because it incorporates some hydrodynamic principles to increase the thrust.
 In a really efficient design the thrust increase can be up to 30%.
 Be sure to size your ring so it leaves at least a 1" gap between the tip of the propeller and the inside of the ring.
 They are available in many chandlers.
 See Tech Tip D06 to install a ducted propeller.
 Check this link for design ideas.

 5. Install a flat aluminum strut on the side of the engine leg.
 Make it long enough that it stops the rudder from touching the propeller and align it with the water flow so it doesn't create turbulence. top